Planning and maintaining large gardens, parks and other green spaces.

 Plant identification and classification; plant identification by scientific names including genus, species and cultivar.
 Knowing why and how plants are identified.
 Know if plants are incorrectly labelled and how to use reference material to confirm identification.

-Soils & growing media; soils, growing media, compost and mulches and their management and assessment.
+Soils and growing media; soils, growing media, compost and mulches and their management and assessment.

-Plant health; pest & disease identification/symptoms and control methods required on horticultural sites.
+Plant health; pest and disease identification and symptoms and control methods required on horticultural sites.

 Protection of biodiversity and heritage: habitat and historic value of horticultural sites, awareness of protected species and landscapes and procedures to follow.

-Assess, repair and maintain hard structures; daily management of hard structures, hazards associated with failure / damage and maintenance regimes.
+Assess, repair and maintain hard structures; daily management of hard structures, hazards associated with failure and damage and maintenance regimes.

 Business; supervise a project including project processes, planning and specification.
 Proactively solve practical problems by using experience and judgement to make decisions.
 Be adaptable to different priorities, environments, conditions and technologies.
 Communication; facilitating effective communication with others, including clients, the public and colleagues, this will require IT systems use.